sg-dev/sg-website/content/talks/2023_MMM/Tang/index.md

 speaker_image:
 description:
 speaker: Tanzhe Tang
-affiliation: Department of Sociology,University of Groningen
+affiliation: Department of Sociology, University of Groningen
 where:
 from: 2023-09-14T11:45:00
 to: 2023-09-14T12:10:00